Thai tourism suffers as floods threaten Bangkok

 "India, Russia and mainland China are still coming.
 But Europe less and less."

-Despite the unrest, Thailand attracted 15.8 million tourists in 2010, generating 585 billion baht in revenue, according to government data.
+Despite the unrest, Thailand attracted 15.8 million tourists in 2010, generating 585 billion baht (11.9 billion pounds) in revenue, according to government data.

 "The 19 million target this year is now impossible.
 At best we can probably do 18 million," Sisdivachr said.